-As opposed to their single pane counterparts, double pane windows consist of two panes mounted in the same window frame.
-For the maximum protection and efficiency, the third pane can be installed as well.
+As opposed to their single-pane counterparts, double-pane windows for home consist of two panes mounted in the same window frame.
+The third pane can also be installed for maximum protection and efficiency.

 Advantages of Triple or Double Panes over Single Pane Windows